Cifar Library and Demo¶

 func AssertDownloaded() {

-*flagDataDir = data.ReplaceTildeInDir(*flagDataDir)
+*flagDataDir = must.M1(fsutil.ReplaceTildeInDir(*flagDataDir))

-if !data.FileExists(*flagDataDir) {
+if !fsutil.MustFileExists(*flagDataDir) {

 must.M(os.MkdirAll(*flagDataDir, 0777))